wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 You will be able to see the most recent data according to your tier.
 The older information will be removed so the total visible data matches your tier.
 You will still be able to access older data as :ref:`cold storage <cloud_glossary_cold_storage>`, where it will be stored for a year with no size limits and will be easily accessible.

 As an example: A user with a 100GB tier that is generating 10GB of alerts per day, will be able to search and visualize the alerts of the last 10 days in the Wazuh WUI (10GB/day x 10 days = 100GB).
-When those 100GB of data are being used, the oldest data is rotated (keeping 100GB of total data on the WUI), but will remain accessible as cold storage for a year.
+When those 100GB of data are exceeded, the oldest data is rotated (keeping 100GB of total data on the WUI), but will remain accessible as cold storage for a year.